 For the type of trip we have done, I prefer to stay in flats and cottages.
 More comfortable and gives you more freedom.
 You will be spoilt for choice.
 We chose very nice facilities and the prices were affordable, about 100 euros per night for 4 people.

 What to buy in Scotland

-First of all whisky, but also other typical products, especially textiles such as tweed and cashmere, are easy to find.
-If the prices for food products are low, for everything else they have very high costs, so unless it’s something you can’t really find, take note and buy on the internet when you return.
+If for foodstuffs the prices are low, for everything else, they are very expensive, so unless it is something really unavailable, take note and buy it on the internet when you return.